rosscg/crisis-data/README.md

 Twitter social network data collection
 ==================================

-App currently either takes screen name as input and saves data to DB, or takes keywords to monitor for in stream.
-Streamed tweets are saved and their author's data saved to the DB.
+This application is designed to collect user network data from Twitter using keyword and GPS streams.
+Rich user data is recorded, including their follower/following network.
+This network data can then be monitored for changes over time.

 The build uses a fork of Tweepy which allows multiple tokens to be used.

-Note: Excluding Tweets containing the term 'pray' is hard-coded to reduce unnecessary content.
+Note: Excluding Tweets containing the term 'pray' is hard-coded to reduce unnecessary content (as the original application involved disaster events).

 ==================================